dyadxmachina/Applied-Deep-Learning-with-TensorFlow/1. Deep Learning with Keras/README.md

 4. Keras Installation
 5. Deep Learning Model with Keras

-### Topic/Concept 2 – Review of backends Theano, Tensorflow, and Mxnet
+### Topic/Concept 2 – Review of backends Theano, Tensorflow, and CNTK
 This course will be covering the following topics:
 1. What are Keras Backends
 * Tensorflow